โš ๏ธ

 ACT-04

-Harmonized Labelling Implementing Act, Sorting Pictograms (Art.
+Harmonized Labeling Implementing Act, Sorting Pictograms (Art.
 12(6)/(7))

 Defines the visual format, sizing, placement, and color specifications for EU-wide harmonized sorting pictograms replacing national labeling schemes from August 12, 2028.